Training and certification are required before you may offer or conduct regulated asbestos activities. These activities include:

 Both individual certification and company certification are required.

-Each of the different individual asbestos certification options is listed in Certification Requirements for Asbestos Disciplines P-00848A (PDF).
+Each of the different individual asbestos certification options is listed in Certification Requirements for Asbestos Disciplines, P-00848A (English and Spanish).
 For each discipline, the required training, activities allowed, certification fee, and refresher information is included.

 Read on to learn about the steps to getting certified.
 Call our office at 608-261-6876 with any questions.